This is a followup to my previous post, building this site using Node.js and Metalsmith.

 Placing it in the correct order of the Metalsmith pipeline required a bit of

 trial and error.
-I ended up with it directly after the .destination
+I ended up with it directly after the .destination method.

 Metalsmith(__dirname)